vasu-636/AdminDashboardWithOTPverificationAndProductCRUD/README.md

 - Passwords are securely hashed before being stored in the database.
 - Protected routes require authentication.
-- Existing users created before password hashing may need to register again or have their password migrated.
+- The forgot password flow validates registered users before allowing password reset.
+- If you add email delivery later, the reset page can be updated to email reset links instead of redirecting by user ID.